Bayer Leverkusen versus Borussia Mönchengladbach is just one of the big Rhine derby rivalries. - © DFL/Getty Images/Alexander Scheuber

 Distance between clubs: 35.4 miles

 Although Mönchengladbach is not situated on the Rhine like the other two, this one is considered 'the big one' in terms of local rivalry.
 Why?
 History.
-And the man who wrote much of it for both teams is one of German football's greatest figures, Hennes Weisweiler.
+This time it's 100% football history, and the man who wrote much of it for both teams and one of German football's greatest figures, Hennes Weisweiler.

 Just after Cologne claimed the inaugural Bundesliga title, one of their former players, Weisweiler, took charge of second-tier Gladbach.
 And to give you an indication of what he then did simply search for the BORUSSIA-PARK address and you'll find it's located at Hennes Weisweiler Allee 1.